Six young people from our Milton Keynes and Chesham fostering centres attended the Animal Action Day at RSPCA Blackberry Farm

 The programme is part of the RSPCA’s ambitious new programme called Generation Kind, eight projects which focus on educating young people from all backgrounds about animal welfare and aims to reach two million children by 2030.

-Animal Action Day was a one-day sessions for children aged 5-14years who are in care, as well as their carers and siblings.
+Animal Action Day was a one-day session for children aged 5-14years who are in care, as well as their carers and siblings.